 - A.) Connect the interconnecting cable directly to the Measuring Head.
-Note that the connectors are keyed and can only be connected one way. - B.) Before connecting the other end of the interconnecting cable to the Metering Unit, perform the ohmmeter tests in Table 5.1 or Table 5.2, as applicable.
+Note that the connectors are keyed and can only be connected one way.
+For instructions on reversing the cable exit direction for the top cable, refer to the end of this section. - B.) Before connecting the other end of the interconnecting cable to the Metering Unit, perform the ohmmeter tests in table 5.1.
 The tests are made from the open end of the cable (the Metering Unit side).
 Record these values for future reference.
-Note that the head sections do not have to be assembled together before performing the resistance check.
-So, the head can be easily checked before mounting on the bus.

 You cannot get good ohmmeter readings if the head is on a live bus.
 The coils pick up induced voltages from any rectifier ripple.
-The Hall plate's resistance changes in a high magnetic field.
+The Hall plate resistance changes in a high magnetic field.

-Notes on Tables 5.1 and 5.2 below:
+Notes on Table 5.1 below:

 - 1.)
-BUS CURRENT MUST BE ZERO when taking resistance measurements! - 2.)
-Use a high impedance DMM set on the lowest range appropriate for the measurement.
-Measurements are made between cable leads listed, at Metering Unit end of Cable.
-The resistance values shown in the tables are for readings obtained with cable disconnected from the Metering Unit.
-Split channels 1 & 7 for LKP-130 (1, 4, 7 and 10 for LKP-225) will read half the resistance values listed in the table when measured with all the cables connected to the Metering Unit.
-Also, note that the Hall device current supplies are connected in parallel for each Measuring Head quarter.
-Therefore, the resistance values will read one half the resistance values (one quarter for LKP-225) listed in the table when measured with all the cables connected to the Metering Unit - 3.)
+BUS CURRENT MUST BE ZERO when taking resistance measurement (or head removed form bus). - 2.)
+Use high impedance DMM set on the lowest range appropriate for the measurement.
+Measurements are made between cable leads listed, at Metering Unit end of cable.
+The resistance values shown in the table are for readings obtained with cable disconnected from the Metering Unit.
+Split channels 1 and 6 will read half the resistance values when measured with all the cables connected to the Metering Unit.
+Also, note that the Hall device current supplies are connected in parallel for both Measuring Head halves when the cables are connected to the Metering Unit.
+The values in the tables are shown for each individual head half.

+3.)
 These resistance readings are the room temperature values of the copper channel coils.
 Measured values can be 50% higher if head is hot and/or cable length is longer than 30 feet.